- Role of the Commission

 Important or Pending Cases

 Visit the Regulated Utility Filings page for a listing of dockets, grouped by year and service type, opened by the Commission.
-Cases of significant importance or interest, such as rate cases, are also highlighted below.
+Cases filed after July 7, 2014 are available through the DelaFile E-filing system.

 IN THE MATTER OF THE APPLICATION OF ARTESIAN WASTEWATER MANAGEMENT, INC. FOR AUTHORITY TO INCREASE EXISTING RATES AND CHARGES FOR WASTEWATER SERVICE (FILED JANUARY 18, 2013) - PSC Docket No. 13-27WW